Mkilua: Description

-It is a tree reaching 2.7-4.5 meters in height.
-Its leaves are 1.7-14 by 0.7-7 centimeters with blunt tips.
+It is a tree reaching 2.7-4.5 m in height.
+Its leaves are by with blunt tips.
 The leaves are smooth on their upper surfaces while their undersides are hairy when young, but become smooth when mature.
-Its petioles are 1-2 millimeters long.
-Its flowers are solitary or grouped in cymes of 2-3.
+Its petioles are 1–2 millimeters long.
+Its flowers are solitary or grouped in cymes of 2–3.
 Each flower is on a pedicel 2.4 centimeters long.
-Its 3 sepals are 4-6 by 4-7 millimeters.
+Its 3 sepals are 4–6 by 4–7 millimeters.
 Its 6 petals are arranged in two rows of 3.
 The young petals are green, developing into white or cream colors with reddish-purple highlights at their base.
 The outer petals are 2.1–3.5 by 1.2–2.3 centimeters.
 The inner petals are 1.9 by 0.9–1.1 centimeters and hairy.
-Its orange stamens are 2-2.7 millimeters long.
-The flowers have 30-40 carpels.
+Its orange stamens are 2–2.7 millimeters long.
+The flowers have 30–40 carpels.
 Pollen is shed as permanent tetrads.